brotatotes/bht-automation/bht gen 1/Luke/Chapter 4/Luke 4 39 bht.md

 ### John Gill:
 1. "He inclined himself towards her, to see how she did, and to take her by the hand, and lift her up."
-2. "He rebuked the fever, and it left her, as Mark says, 'immediately'."
+2. "He rebuked the fever...and it left her, as Mark says, 'immediately'."
 3. "Immediately she arose, and ministered unto them."

+These quotes highlight Jesus' compassionate and healing nature as he attends to the woman's needs, demonstrates his authority over illness, and showcases the immediate impact of his miraculous healing.

 ## Generation Details